csc-training/summerschool/gpu/exercises/fundamentals/06-sycl/03-axpy/Readme.md

 When using USM the programmer needs to specify the dependencies explicitely.
 The kernels launch is asynchronous and there is no warranty that they are executed in the order of submission.
 The worst way to program is to use an out-of-order queue and use `.wait()` for each operation.
 It is the worst becuase the program will pause and wait for each operation before conitnued to the next submission.
 Lots of synchronization between host and device are costly and also results in  lots of idle time in the device.
 A slighly better approach is to enforce an order of execution to be the the order of submission.
 This means that the `.wait()` can be removed from almost all submissions to the queue.
 It is possible to use in-order queues .
 But this would be inefficient in some cases becuase it does not allow for concurrency.
 Finally we can have dependencies specified via sycl events.
 Each submission to a queue returns a variable event.
 If operation B dependends on operation A, it is possible to specify a dependency off the operation B of the event returned by operation A.

-## VI.
+## VII.
 Dependencies via Buffers
-Start from the solution of task I or II.
-It is ok to remove the initialization of the variables `X`and `Y`.
+Start from the solution of [task I](solution/axpy_buffer_simplek.cpp) or [task II](solution/axpy_buffer_ndrange.cpp).
+Remove the initialization on the host of the variables `X`and `Y`.
 Write separate kernel initializing each one separately.
 Keep in mind that in this case the data from the host is not needed.
-## VII.
+## VIII.
 Dependencies when Using USM  and `in-order` queues
-Start from the solution of task III, IV, or V. Similarly to task VI remove the initialization on the host and write separate kernel initializing for each variablre separately.
+Start from the solution of [task III](solution/axpy_usm_device_simplek.cpp), [task IV](solution/axpy_usm_device_ndrange.cpp), [task V](solution/axpy_usm_shared_simplek.cpp), or [task VI](solution/axpy_usm_shared_ndrange.cpp).
+Similarly to task VI remove the initialization on the host and write separate kernel initializing for each variablre separately.
 Chane ge also the queue definition.
 An in-orde queue is defined using:

 ```
 sycl::queue queue(sycl::default_selector{}, sycl::property::queue::in_order{});
 ```
-## VIII.
+## IX.
 Dependencies when Using USM  and events
 Start from task VIII.
 Change the definition the queue to make it out-of-order again. **Out-of-order** queues can use `sycl::events` to explicitly set the order of execution.
 Each kernel submission returns an event, which can be used to ensure that subsequent tasks wait for the completion of preceding tasks.

 Initialize arrays `X` and `Y` on the device using two separate kernels.
 Capture the events from these kernel submissions: